Chesnut-winged-chachalaca-2048-ebird

 Agonistic Calls: During territorial disputes or confrontations with other birds, the Chestnut-winged Chachalaca may produce specific calls that convey aggression or submission.
 These calls play a role in establishing social hierarchy and resolving conflicts.

-Juvenile Calls: Young Chestnut-winged Chachalacas often have distinct calls that may signal their presence or their need for food or attention from their parents.The vocal repertoire of the Chestnut-winged Chachalaca is diverse and varied, reflecting the bird's complex social behavior and the importance of communication within its group.
-By listening to and interpreting these calls, researchers and enthusiasts can gain insight into the interactions and dynamics of this species in its natural habitat.
+Juvenile Calls: Young Chestnut-winged Chachalacas often have particular calls that may signal their presence or their need for food or attention from their parents.Their vocal repertoire is diverse and varied, reflecting the bird's complex social behavior and the importance of communication within its group.